 Federal Communications Commission.

-Interested parties may submit reply comments, identified by CG Docket No. 05-231, by any of the following methods:
+You may submit comments, identified by [docket number and/or rulemaking number], by any of the following methods:

 - Federal eRulemaking Portal: http://www.regulations.gov.
 Follow the instructions for submitting comments.

-- Federal Communications Commission's Web Site: http://www.fcc.gov/cgb/ecfs/. follow the instructions for submitting comments.
+- Federal Communications Commission's Web Site: http://www.fcc.gov/cgb/ecfs/.
+Follow the instructions for submitting comments.
+Start Printed Page 56151

 FOR FURTHER INFORMATION CONTACT:

 - For ECFS filers, if multiple docket or rulemaking numbers appear in the caption of this proceeding, filers must transmit one electronic copy of the comments for each docket or rulemaking number referenced in the caption.
-In completing the transmittal screen, filers should include their full name, U.S. Postal Service mailing address, and the applicable docket or rulemaking number.
+In completing the transmittal screen, filers should include their full name, U.S. Postal Service mailing address, and the applicable docket or rulemaking number, which in this instance is CG Docket No. 05-231.
 Parties may also submit an electronic comment by Internet e-mail.
-To get filing instructions, filers should send an e-mail to email@example.com, and include the following words in the body of the message, “get form.”
+To get filing instructions, filers should send an e-mail to email@example.com, and include the following words in the body of the message, “get form <your e-mail address>.”
 A sample form and directions will be sent in response.
-All comments received are viewable by the general public at any time through the Web site.

 - The Commission's contractor will receive hand-delivered or messenger-delivered paper filings for the Commission's Secretary at 236 Massachusetts Avenue, NE., Suite 110, Washington, DC 20002.
 The filing hours at this location are 8 a.m. to 7 p.m.
 All hand deliveries must be held together with rubber bands or fasteners.
 Any envelopes must be disposed of before entering the building.